HartmannLab/UELer/README.md

 ## New Update
 ### v0.2.0-rc3
+**ROI gallery width stabilization**
+- The ROI Manager gallery now observes its container width, clamps the canvas to 98% of that span, and scales height from the gallery aspect ratio so thumbnail grids stay stable as the accordion width changes (addresses [#39](https://github.com/HartmannLab/UELer/issues/39)).

 **Cache configuration**
 - Moved the Cache Size control into Advanced Settings and seeded new viewers with a default of 100 so fresh sessions match notebook expectations while keeping the top panel focused (fixes [#53](https://github.com/HartmannLab/UELer/issues/53)).
 - Added `tests/test_cache_settings.py` to assert the widget placement and default cache size, preventing regressions as UI layouts evolve.